codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 {% endraw %}
 {% endhighlight %}

-The service account used for the integration doesn't have the minimal permissions required (get all cluster namespaces).
-To fix this add a service account that have the required permissions.' +
+The service account used for the integration doesn't have the minimal permissions required.
+To fix this add a service account that have the required permissions.

-The following command gives an example on how to create a cluster binding role between the default service account and cluster-admin role:
+The easiest way to do this is to create a cluster binding role between the default service account and cluster-admin role:

   `Create cluster binding with admin permissions`
 {% highlight shell %}